 World Unite! offer internships in marketing, business development, tourism, and women and children’s empowerment programs, and MovingWorlds are looking for people with marketing skills and other experts in their fields to share their skills and help others.

 As famous for its friendly people as it is for Machu Picchu and the Inca Trail, this South American country also suffers from one of the world’s widest income disparities.
 By empowering local people and increasing their employability through training and support, organizations like CUSO International and ISA Service Learning are able to make a huge difference to those less fortunate.
 UBELONG also offer skilled volunteers positions in cultural enterprise development, and Kaya features a variety of microfinance projects for helping start-up businesses and microenterprises get off the ground.

 Mexico’s bustling cities, beautiful beaches, and amazing cuisine make it a great spot to volunteer for a while.
 Plus, with cheap flights from the States and plenty of business opportunities for skilled professionals and recent graduates alike, Mexico might be just what you’re looking for.

 Adelante offers a variety of internships in many different fields including business and social development in the historic city and expat hub, Oaxaca.
 Projects Abroad also offer business internships and positions in social development across Mexico.
-And, if you have more specific skills, you might consider joining Moving Worlds ‘Experteering’ program, where they are looking for volunteers with marketing and brand strategy skills to help support several up and coming projects in the region.

 Whether you choose to take part in an internship in Africa, assist a women’s cooperative in Asia, or work with local farmers in South America, there are many different ways that you can use your business skills to help others, and this is just the tip of the iceberg.